morkonrad/graphcl/README.md

 What is this ?
 --------------

-It's framework for execution of OpenCL-kernel graphs on multiple-devices such as mix. of CPUs and GPUs.
-In short, the whole concept is to provide the kernel-graph by the user without tedious distribution and mapping to the execution platform.
-The mapping and scheduling of graph-nodes its delegated to the GraphCL-runtime.
-Runtime distributes and mapps tasks automatically.
-It enables also parallel and asynchronous tasks execution, regardles of the number, type and power of processors.
+It's framework for execution of OpenCL-kernel graphs on multiple-devices.

+In short, the main concept of GraphCL is the automatic distribution and mapping of any kernel-graph, no fixed-direct code that maps kernels to devices.
+Designer uses GraphCL-API to define only the kernel-graph without tedious and complex mapping to the execution platform.
+The mapping and scheduling of graph-nodes is delegated to the GraphCL-runtime.
+Runtime distributes and mapps tasks automatically, regardles of the number, type and power of processors.

-**Features:**
+**Main features:**

 1. OpenCL-C kernel graph-API that enables to code data-flow graphs of OpenCL-kernels.
-2. Runtime that implements a) the graph schedule calculation b) based on calculated schedule executes the task/kernels.
+2. Runtime that implements a) the graph schedule calculation b) based on the calculated schedule, runtime executes in parallel and/or asynchronous the graph-kernels.
-3. Runtime supports parallel+asynchronous tasks/kernels execution on: multiple-CPU and/or multiple-GPU
+3. Runtime supports parallel+asynchronous tasks/kernels execution, data transfers and synchronization on: multiple-CPU and/or multiple-GPU
-4. Runtime-driver enables variable workload (Ndrange) splitting and execution
+4. Runtime-driver enables variable partial-workload(Ndrange) execution via splitting and gathering.
 5. Support for Intel/AMD CPUs and Intel/AMD/Nvidia GPUs

 What for ?
 --------------

+GraphCL is designed for any application that consist of many OpenCL-C kernels.
+Examples are multi-kernel apps., such as linear-algebra graphs (any DNN-model), multi-kernel machine-vision algorithms ...

 Structure
 --------------
 Whole project consists of separate modules.
 A) schedule B) driver-runtime

-First folder includes implementation of graph schedule.
+First folder includes implementation of graph-schedule.
 The schedule-module uses the HEFT implementation (https://github.com/mackncheesiest/heft).
 In short it recieves as input some OpenCL kernel-graph.
 In the graph each node represents a kernel function.
-For each kernel-function there are profiled execution times to build node weights.
-For graph-edge weights the schedule-module uses profiled bandwidth for platform-specific interconnection-bus between CPUs-GPUs.
+For each kernel-function there are profiled execution times to build node-weights.
+For the graph-edge weights the schedule-module uses profiled bandwidth for platform-specific interconnection-bus between CPUs-GPUs.
 Once the schedule is calculated the schedule-module analyzes the data-flow between nodes and genereates graphCL-commands.

 Second folder includes implementation of GraphCL API+driver-runtime.
 GraphCL-API includes high-level commands that enable two asnychronous types of operations.
 First operation basicly enqueues some OpenCL-C kernel on CPU or GPU.
-Second operation enables asynchronous (non-blocking call) transfers between CPU<-->GPU and GPU<--->GPU.
+Second operation enables asynchronous (non-blocking call) transfers between any CPU<-->GPU and GPU<--->GPU.
 The whole driver uses OpenCL-runtimes from different Hardware-Vendors.
-Currently its a Intel-OpenCL-Platform that supports AMD/Intel CPUs, and AMD/NVIDIA-OpenCL-Platform for AMD/NVidia GPUs.
+Currently it is a Intel-OpenCL-Platform that supports AMD/Intel CPUs, and AMD/NVIDIA-OpenCL-Platform for AMD/NVidia GPUs.
 Finally, parallel-conccuerent execution of kernels on different processors and data-transfers are synchronized and managed by the GraphCL-runtime.
 The cross-platform synchronization is implemented with OpenCL-queueus, OpenCl-events and asynchronous user-event callbacks.
 Additionally, the driver includes several utility functions/apps. such as: unti-tests, some benchmark and profiling code.

 Requierments ?
 ---------------